|

 choruses represented in this 61st Biennial Sangerfest have long

 histories, many over 100 years of singing.
-The pattern for concerts
+The pattern for

 and events as well as the music selected for Sangerfest has been